TW-exe/Amygdala/index.md

-# Welcome to My GitHub Pages Site
+# Welcome to My thoughts

-This is a basic static website using GitHub Pages.
+Please take all with a pinch of salt